 - Datto recommends disabling any application-layer filtering of traffic destined for, or originating from, your Datto appliance.

-To synchronize time and download operating system updates, all Datto appliances must be able to resolve the following sites in the local DNS:
+For device management, to synchronize time, and to download operating system updates, all backup appliances must be able to resolve the following Datto sites in the local DNS:

 All Datto appliances must be able to access the following IP ranges for Cloud infrastructure, DNS failback, and device management: